nestjs/docs.nestjs.com/content/microservices/basics.md

   </tr>
 </table>

+> info **Hint** The above properties are specific to the TCP transporter.
+For information on available options for other transporters, refer to the relevant chapter.

-#### Patterns
+#### Message and Event Patterns

 Microservices recognize both messages and events by **patterns**.
 A pattern is a plain value, for example, a literal object or a string.
 Patterns are automatically serialized and sent over the network along with the data portion of a message.
 In this way, message senders and consumers can coordinate which requests are consumed by which handlers.

 #### Request-response

 The request-response message style is useful when you need to **exchange** messages between various external services.
-With this paradigm, you can be certain that the service has actually received the message (without the need to manually implement a message ACK protocol).
-However, the request-response paradigm is not always the best choice.
-For example, streaming transporters that use log-based persistence, such as [Kafka](https://docs.confluent.io/3.0.0/streams/) or [NATS streaming](https://github.com/nats-io/node-nats-streaming), are optimized for solving a different range of issues, more aligned with an event messaging paradigm (see [event-based messaging](https://docs.nestjs.com/microservices/basics#event-based) below for more details).
+This paradigm ensures that the service has actually received the message (without requiring you to manually implement an acknowledgment protocol).
+However, the request-response approach may not always be the best fit.
+For example, streaming transporters, such as [Kafka](https://docs.confluent.io/3.0.0/streams/) or [NATS streaming](https://github.com/nats-io/node-nats-streaming), which use log-based persistence, are optimized for addressing a different set of challenges, more aligned with the event messaging paradigm (see [event-based messaging](https://docs.nestjs.com/microservices/basics#event-based) for more details).

-To enable the request-response message type, Nest creates two logical channels - one is responsible for transferring the data while the other waits for incoming responses.
-For some underlying transports, such as [NATS](https://nats.io/), this dual-channel support is provided out-of-the-box.
+To enable the request-response message type, Nest creates two logical channels: one for transferring data and another for waiting for incoming responses.
+For some underlying transports, like [NATS](https://nats.io/), this dual-channel support is provided out-of-the-box.
 For others, Nest compensates by manually creating separate channels.
-There can be overhead for this, so if you do not require a request-response message style, you should consider using the event-based method.
+While this is effective, it can introduce some overhead.
+Therefore, if you don’t require a request-response message style, you may want to consider using the event-based method.

-To create a message handler based on the request-response paradigm use the `@MessagePattern()` decorator, which is imported from the `@nestjs/microservices` package.
-This decorator should be used only within the [controller](https://docs.nestjs.com/controllers) classes since they are the entry points for your application.
-Using them inside providers won't have any effect as they are simply ignored by Nest runtime.
+To create a message handler based on the request-response paradigm, use the `@MessagePattern()` decorator, which is imported from the `@nestjs/microservices` package.
+This decorator should only be used within [controller](https://docs.nestjs.com/controllers) classes, as they serve as the entry points for your application.
+Using it in providers will have no effect, as they will be ignored by the Nest runtime.

 ```typescript
 @@filename(math.controller)